 We may be a little biased but we think that a school trip is the highlight of the school year!
 What better opportunity for students to get out of their comfort zone, explore the world and put their classroom learning into a whole new perspective.

 In order to keep the costs down and ensure your trip runs, you will need to assess the interest from the student body.
 Your school may already have a process in place for announcing new trips but if not, here are a few ways to drum up interest:

 - Post about your trip on social media

 - Introduce the destination in the context of a lesson

 - Announce the trip in a school assembly

 - Invite students and parents to an information evening

 - Present a customised presentation including photos

-- Ask a Discover the World Education representative to come in and present to your students and teachers.
+- Ask a Discover the World Education representative to present to your students and teachers.
 This can be done virtually or in person, depending on restrictions and preference.